Fit as a Mama Bear

 Step By Step Photos

-Homemade chocolate being melted in a small pot with a mini whisk
+Melted chocolate in a pot with a small whisk.

 Heat the ingredients for the dark chocolate.